PLC ladder logic timers are often used in PLC programs in many different ways.

 PLC timer values

-All of these PLC timers have a timer file name, a preset value, an accumulated value, a timer enabled bit, a timer timing bit, and a timer done bit.
+All of these PLC timers have a file name, a preset value, an accumulated value, a timer enabled bit, a timer timing bit, and a timer done bit.

 Timer file name

-The timer file name is a PLC tag.
-This tag is where you can find the timer’s preset and accumulated values and the timer enabled, timing, and done bits.
+The timer file name is referred to as a PLC tag.
+Tags can be found in the Controller Tag or Program Tag List.
+Drilling down into the timer file name tag reveals the timer’s preset and accumulated values, as well as the timer's enabled, timing, and done bits.

 Timer preset value